vifo/automic-rpms/README.md

 Operations Manager/Automation Engine components have to be installed more or less manually from .tar.gz archives.
 Automic Software Inc. does not (yet) provide packaged downloads.
 This repository provides RPM spec files for the following components (not all are packaged yet, more to come):

-* UC4 Operations Manager SAP Agent for Linux
+* UC4 Operations Manager SAP Agent
+* UC4 Operations Manager Service Manager
-* UC4 Operations Manager UNIX Agent for Linux
+* UC4 Operations Manager UNIX Agent
-* UC4 Operations Manager utilities
+* UC4 Operations Manager Utilities

 ## Usage